 Unsure of who is in your target market?
 Look at your current customer base.
 Who in this group brings the most business for your organization?
 What are the most common characteristics and interests of this group?

 The more information the better!
 This will help you find exactly who you want to speak to and will provide the best results for conducting market research.

 This also reverts back to following your objectives for conducting market research.
 If you are trying to grow business within a lacking demographic, do not survey those who are bringing in the most business.
-On the contrary, you’d be looking to gain more psychographic insight from the group in which you are hoping to increase business with.
+On the contrary, you’d be looking to gain more psychographic insight from the group in which you are hoping to increase business.